biopragmatics/oquat/docs/invalids/prefix/hao.md

-# SPD
+# hao: Hymenoptera Anatomy Ontology

+This page summarize the different resources that reference `hao` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['HAO']
+1 variants on the standard prefix were found: ['HAO'].

-## `spd`
+## `spd`: Spider Ontology

-Identifiers for this prefix are given correctly in Spider Ontology.
+Identifiers for this prefix are given incorrectly correctly in `spd`.

 | external_xref     |   usages_count | usages                                            |
 |-------------------|----------------|---------------------------------------------------|